 Pete giving tinubong a try

+When we got back into the car, we dug into the bamboo treat that you see in the picture above.
+It's one of my mom's most favorite foods and she always gets it when we come home - Tinubong.
 It's basically a mixture of young coconut meat, sugar, margarine, cheese and ground glutinous rice inside a young bamboo (tubong).
 It's then cooked over fire and rotated and done when the top of the tube dries up.
 You keep it on the embers for a bit longer and then when it cools, you tap the bamboo to crack it and pull it apart and then you just pick the mix off the sides with your fingers or a spoon to eat it.
 It's native to Ilocos and was usually only served during special occasions - my mom said it was always made around Christmas.
 But it seems they realized everyone likes it so it's made year round now if you visit.
 It's pretty good, not as sweet as you would think.
 And everyone wants the burnt part, where the "meat" meets the bamboo.
 Tastiest part.

 Before making our way into the mountains, we made one last stop to take pictures of the Pacific.
 I think you'll agree it was well worth it.